scalafx/scalafx/README-SBT.txt

 build checks for the presence of the `jfxrt.jar', which should be found under `${JAVAFX_HOME}/jre/lib/jfxrt.jar' or `${JAVA_HOME}/jre/lib/jfxrt.jar'

-In Unix, Mac OS X or Linux, you can define a environment variable like this:
+In Unix, Mac OS X or Linux, you can define a environment variable `JAVAFX_HOME' inside the Bash shell init login file at `~/.bash_profile':

     # for Bash
-    export JAVAFX_HOME=/Path/To/javafx-sdk2.1.0-beta
+    export JAVAFX_HOME=/opt/java/jdk1.7.0_11

-You can place this setting in a `~/.bash_profile'.
+Alternatively, for the Bourne shell script, you can place this setting in the shell init login file `~/.profile':

+    # for Bourne Shell
+    JAVAFX_HOME=/opt/java/jdk1.7.0_11
+    export JAVAFX_HOME

 For Windows 7 operating systems, you need to define an environment variable in the Control Panel in the Systems application.